 See the Slideshow for Punch House

 The Lowdown: Situated under Henry's, Rec Room almost feels like that basement bash you were forbidden to attend as a teen-ager.
 Raw hip-hop, funk, soul and rock blast from the speakers and people dance anywhere they see fit.
 There's a free jukebox and deejays occasionally spin.
-It's a cash-only spot--unless you manage to snag a table for wait service--and the bottled cocktails are all fresh and inventive.
-It's open Thursday through Saturday.
+The bottled cocktails are fresh and inventive, grab a comfy seat at a table if they're free.
+It's open Fridays and Saturdays.

 Cuisine: At the stroke of midnight, Rec Room opens up its fridge, which is stocked with pizza, popsicles, fried chicken from DMK’s County BBQ and more for guests to enjoy.
 Everything is complimentary.